 Let's bring your attention to something you may be overlooking when using mobile internet of any variety.
-(Pocket WiFi, a Cellular Data plan, SIM, you name it.)
 It's a small clause typically hidden away by providers on their websites or contracts.
-That something is Fair Usage Policy.
-Let's break down exactly what Fair Usage Policy (FUP) is and give some real world examples to help bring this relatively unknown concept into light.
+That something is Fair Usage Policy (a.k.a FUP).
+Let's break down exactly what Fair Usage Policy is and give some real world examples to help bring this relatively unknown concept into light.
 You can then be better prepared when renting a Pocket WiFi in Japan!

 What is Fair Usage Policy

 Although Fair Usage Policy may seem unreasonable, the reasons behind these measures are practical.
 Network providers implement Fair Usage Policy to ensure that everyone can have the best experience using the internet service.
-These providers may monitor your internet usage and if you go beyond your fair-use limit, they can restrict your network speed accordingly until the next month/ end of billing cycle.
+These providers may monitor your internet usage and if you go beyond your fair-use limit, they can restrict your network speed accordingly until the next day or month depending on the plan or contract.

 Why is Fair Usage Policy needed for mobile internet?

 Most user's home or office internet needs are being met with what is called fixed wireless.
 Fixed wireless, unlike mobile broadband, operates by connecting a physical cable between two fixed locations via a receiver.
 This enables data transfer at ultra high speeds but can only be utilized in densely populated areas.
-Fixed wireless is not subjected to these Fair Usage Policy regulations because the bandwidth being fed to each specific location is controlled by each individual connection.
+Fixed wireless is typically not subject to Fair Usage Policy regulations because the bandwidth supplied to each specific location is controlled by each individual connection

 Pocket WiFi uses mobile broadband